kvz/deprecated/addon-doc.md

 Symbols can be used interchangably with strings for metric names.

 ### Troubleshooting with Rails 3.x

+Check the logs for messages such as this

+    :::term
+    [librato-rails] halting: source must be provided in configuration.

 The `librato-rails` gem supports multiple logging levels that are useful in diagnosing any issues with reporting metrics to Librato.
 These are controlled by the `LIBRATO_LOG_LEVEL` configuration.